 Do you support removal of personal data upon request by the person concerned?

-We do support this and we are currently defining processes and routines for removal requests.
+We do support this and we have defined processes and routines for removal requests.

-Are there backup copies of stored personal data, and which are the routines for deletion of those copies?
+Are there backup copies of stored personal data, and do you have in place routines for deletion of those copies?

 We are storing backup copies of our production database via our hosting partner Heroku.
 These copies are being stored for three years before deletion.
-We are currently revising the routine for erasure of personal data from the backup copies in connection with deletion of pieces of data on the original database.
-The new routines will be implemented before GDPR takes effect.
+Revised routines for erasure of personal data from the backup copies in connection with deletion of pieces of data on the original database were implemented before GDPR took effect.

 Are there identified security risks about your data processing?